trimble-oss/modus-web-components/CONTRIBUTING.md

    1. Dependency on the Modus Web Components library to the targeted version
    2. The package's version to reflect the targeted version
 2. From the `./angular-workspace/ng-<version-number>/projects/trimble-oss/modus-angular-components` directory, run `npm i`.
-3. From the `./angular-workspace` directory, run `npm i`.
-4. From the `./angular-workspace` directory, run `npm run build`.
+3. From the `./angular-workspace/ng-<version-number>/projects/trimble-oss/modus-angular-components` directory, run `npm run build`.
-5. From the newly generated `./angular-workspace/ng-<version-number>/dist/trimble-oss/modus-angular-components` directory, run `npm publish`.
+4. From the newly generated `./angular-workspace/ng-<version-number>/dist/trimble-oss/modus-angular-components` directory, run `npm publish`.

 ### React